segment-boneyard/nightmare/Readme.md

 These tuples are automatically detached from the prototype by the Nightmare constructor, so if they are mutated later it doesn't affect existing instances.

+Namespaces with custom electron actions can be defined too.
+See the mocha tests for examples.

 #### Nightmare.action(name, action|namespace)

 While in v3 promises are favored, the .action method is still retained for backward compatability.
 Here's an example: